The TTF Chapters Initiative

 The Status of this Initiative

-The TTF Chapters Initiative is at pre-launch i.e. we are first gathering thoughts and ideas about how best to make the idea work.
+The TTF Chapters Initiative is at pre-launch stage.
+We are gathering thoughts and ideas about how best to implement the initiative and we are extremely grateful for the first class input already received.

 These realities have led us to consider the following questions: